linzhangcs/feelingsaboutcoding/README.md

 The goal of this project is about building emotional awareness - making developers aware of the feelings involved with coding, both as a sole and social activity.

-* Why is that important to know?
+*Why is that important to know?*

 On an individual level, identifying emotions will help with emotional regulation.
-It is useful for some people to identify unwanted feelings.
-Once they unpack those feelings and figure out the underlaying issues, they can move on and learn how to manage those feelings afterwards.
-This skill will make you a more productive and focused person.
-Or they can use the positive feelings as signal to guide them do more rewarding work.
+Maybe it is useful for you to identify unwanted feelings.
+Once you unpack those feelings and figure out the underlaying issues, you can move on and learn how to manage them afterwards.
+This skill will make you a more productive and focused person overall.
+By identifying positive feelings, it can be used as a signal for what interest you.
 On a communal level, we want to foster a kinder environment.
-Having the skill to identify and regulate emotions is a requirement for achieving that.
+Having the skill to identify and regulate emotions is vital for achieving that.

 To concretely demonstrate everyone's different perception about coding, we need to collect and visual the data to show a clear picture of the emotional state within a coding community.

-Finally, this is about making people open to examine and share their feelings.
-There is nothing wrong with that.
-In fact, that is one of the best way to make genuine friends and establish deeper connections with others.
+Finally, this is about making people more open to examine and share their feelings.
+That is one of the best way to make genuine friends and establish deeper connections with others.

 This project started because a discussion in [Open Source Studio](https://github.com/Open-Source-Studio-at-ITP) class at [ITP](https://tisch.nyu.edu/itp), NYU.